webstylestory/figolia/README.md

                 // Optional, list of fields to exclude from index
                 // Note: if both are specified, `excludeFields`
                 // is applied *after* `includeFields`
+                // Nested fields can be accessed using dot notation
                 excludeFields: [
                     'passwdHash',
                     'nested.privateProp'